-The 2016-17 update of fishery indicators for the SBT stock summarises indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
+The 2017-18 update of fishery indicators for the SBT stock summarises indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
 Data collected in the longline fisheries after 2006 are unlikely to be affected by unreported catches because of the catch documentation activities that have been undertaken by CCSBT members, and therefore only the historical data and some standardised indicators are possibly affected.

 In this paper, interpretation of indicators is limited to subset 1, and recent trends in some indices from subset 2.
-Two indicators of juvenile (age 1-4) SBT abundance (i.e. scientific aerial survey index and the trolling index) were undertaken in 2017.
-Both the scientific aerial survey and trolling index decreased since the last update.
-Indicators of age 4+ SBT exhibited mixed trends with the catch per unit effort (CPUE) from the New Zealand domestic longline fishery increasing in 2016.
-In contrast, the Japanese longline nominal CPUE for ages 4+ decreased, as did the standardised CPUE series.
-The mean length of SBT has generally decreased since 2011, although it increased slightly 2016-17 compared to the previous seasons.
+One indicator of juvenile (age 1-4) SBT abundance (i.e. trolling index) was undertaken in 2018; the trolling index decreased since the last update.
+Indicators of age 4+ SBT exhibited mixed trends, with both the catch per unit effort (CPUE) from the New Zealand domestic longline fishery and the Japanese longline nominal CPUE increasing in 2017.
+In contrast, the Japanese standardised, normalised CPUE series for all vessels decreased while the CPUE for core vessels remained the same.
+The mean length of SBT has generally decreased since 2011, although it increased slightly 2017-18 compared to the previous seasons.
 There remains a strong need to understand the location of the small SBT catches.
-The median age of SBT decreased in 2016.
+The median age of SBT increased in 2017.